fcastagna/preprofit/README.md

-# preprofit
+# PreProFit
-## PREssure PROfile FITter for galaxy clusters in Python
+## Pressure Profile Fitter for galaxy clusters in Python
 *Castagna Fabio, Andreon Stefano, Pranjal RS.*

 `preprofit` is a Python program that allows to fit the pressure profile of galaxy clusters using MCMC.